b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 You can use them later in time (reading and editing your code tomorrow or next month/year) or in space (using it 30 code cells below).
 If so, the names need to be memorable (actually just meaningful will do :P).
 So whenever possible use: `studentAge = 19`, `bookTitle = "Dune"` instead of `x = 19`, `y = "Dune"`.

 You may want to check [Julia Docs](https://docs.julialang.org/en/v1/) for [allowed variable names](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names) and their [stylistic conventions](https://docs.julialang.org/en/v1/manual/variables/#Stylistic-Conventions).
-I prefer to use [camelCaseStyle](https://en.wikipedia.org/wiki/Camel_case) so this is what you gonna see here.
+Still, I prefer to use [camelCaseStyle](https://en.wikipedia.org/wiki/Camel_case) so this is what you gonna see here.

 ### Floats comparisons {#sec:julia_float_comparisons}